AioSmsProviders/aiovaksms/README.md

 * **All methods** for working with API are implemented
 * The library returns strictly typed for responses from APIs
 * For each method, **docstrings** are used
-* The library handle {type: error} responses and throws VakSmsBadRequest exception
+* The library handle {type: error} responses and throws VaksmsBadRequest exception
 * **Modern**, strict code for Python 3.10+

 ## Library Installation